koten0224/mongory/README.md

 # Mongory

 A Mongo-like in-memory query DSL for Ruby
-You can filter your in-memory data more way fasion just like mongoid do.
+You can filter your in-memory record more way fasion just like mongoid do.

 ## Installation